 Book Review: Outside the Box: Rethinking ADD/ADHD in Children and Adults

-Simply put, there are two types of books about specific social/cognitive issues that publishers market to parents and professionals.
-Entries from both categories attempt to answer a couple of very broad questions.
+Put simply, there are two types of books about specific social/cognitive issues that publishers market to parents and professionals.
+Both categories can be described as attempts to answer very broad questions.
 The first category is one that I’ll call the “What’s the deal with ______?” genre.
-These books try to provide the reader with information about the characteristics, underlying causes, […]
+Books that fall into this category attempt to provide the reader with general information about […]

 » Read more